slds-lmu/yahpo_gym/README.md

 **YAHPO GYM** (Yet Another Hyperparameter Optimization GYM) is a collection of interesting problem sets for benchmark hyperparameter optimization / black-box optimization methods described in [our paper](https://arxiv.org/abs/2109.03670).

+YAHPO GYM consists of several `scenarios`, e.g. the collection of all benchmark instances in `lcbench` is a `scenario`.
+An `instance` is the concrete task of optimizing hyperparameters of the neural network on a given dataset from OpenML.

 ### Why should I use it?

 **YAHPO GYM** (Yet Another Hyperparameter Optimization GYM) provides blazingly fast and simple access to a variety of interesting benchmark problems for hyperparameter optimization.